jaiswaladi246/30-Days-Of-DevOps/DAY-3.md

 sudo startTomcat

 sudo cp target/*.war /opt/apache-tomcat-9.0.65/webapps/

+change the /opt/apache-tomcat-9.0.65/ ownership so other users can copy their war file sudo chown -R ubuntu /opt/apache-tomcat-9.0.65

 ```
 #### After copying the Artifact in webapps folder we can see the deployed application